Last Updated on

 A typical Hong Kong breakfast always has fried eggs, ham or spam, thick toast and milk tea.
 You can find this breakfast combo (or a variation of it) anywhere in Hong Kong.
 The difference would be the quality, the ambiance of the restaurant, etc.

-Cafe de Coral is one of the most popular Hong Kong style cafes in Hong Kong.
+- Cafe de Coral is one of the most popular Hong Kong-style cafes in Hong Kong.
 The chain restaurant serves breakfast, lunch, afternoon tea, and dinner.
-Each time meal time has specific items on the menu.
+Each mealtime has specific items on the menu.

 My Cup of Tea 我杯茶